 Upcoming Field Trips

-Meet at 8:00 a.m. on Sunday, June 12, on the south side of the State Capitol in Lincoln, at 15th and H streets, across from the governor's mansion.
-Participants can either caravan or carpool for the 70-mile drive to Rock Creek SHP southeast of Fairbury or meet up with the group around 9:30 a.m. at the creek parking lot at the bottom of the hill.
-Shoes appropriate for uneven terrain and long pants for underbrush protection are recommended.
-Bring a water bottle, any snacks you may want, insect repellent, and binoculars if you have them.
+We'll meet at 3:30 p.m. on Sunday, August 28, on the south side of the Capitol in Lincoln, at 15th and H streets across the street from the governor's mansion.
+Recommended items include water bottle, insect repellent, and binoculars and scope if you have them.
+Martin watchers may want a hat or shirt that can be "martinized" by an offering from the sky.
 There is no fee and the public is welcome.
 If you have questions call John at 402-475-7275.